EuroTeQ Collider winter semester 22/23

 Contribute to the global transition to zero-emission energy sources by electrification of flight.

 Background: In 2018, aviation was estimated to be responsible for 2.5% of anthropogenic CO2 emissions, with projections predicting values of up to 5% in 2050.
-Other aviation emissions (e.g. water vapor, nitrogen oxide emissions, etc.) that contribute to climate change, attribute an even higher impact on climate change to aviation emissions (from 2020 white paper ZERO EMISSION AVIATION, p.
+Other aviation emissions (e.g., water vapor, nitrogen oxide emissions, etc.) contribute to climate change, attributing an even higher impact on climate change to aviation emissions (from the 2020 white paper ZERO EMISSION AVIATION, p.
 11).

 Relevant considerations for the challenge/theme: